parttimenerd/vsreg/README.md

 =====

 Debugging JTREG tests with VSCode is difficult, you have to write the launch.json file by hand.
-But worry no more: This small utility will do this for you :)
+But worry no more: This small utility will do this for you :) _And it supports regular commands too._

 Just pass the make test command to it (with `JTREG="VERBOSE=all"`) with a test label, and vsreg updates the `launch.json` file for you: